BlockchainLabsNZ/tge-contract/audit/readme.md

 This project is using [openzeppelin-solidity v1.8.0](https://github.com/OpenZeppelin/openzeppelin-solidity/releases/tag/v1.8.0), which is not the latest version and lacks some of the useful features of latest Solidity releases, such as constructors, reverting reasons and emitting events.

-Repository "zeppelin-solidity" was renamed to the "openzeppelin-solidity" in May, 2018.<br>If One uses `yarn` to install dependencies, the changes in the contracts "import" statements are required, since `yarn` distinguish these repos and import paths from the contract won't be found.
+Repository "zeppelin-solidity" was renamed to "openzeppelin-solidity" in May, 2018.<br>If y uses `yarn` to install dependencies, the changes in the contracts "import" statements are required, since `yarn` distinguishe these repos and import paths from the contract ton't be found.

-On the contrary, `npm` warn about this situation, but install old "zeppelin-solidity" repository, so no extra actions are required.
+On the contrary, `npm` warns about this situation, but installs old "zeppelin-solidity" repository, so no extra actions are required.

 No original OpenZeppelin Solidity framework contracts were changed.